2 Kings 5:1-3

-Naaman had a dreaded disease Leprosy.
+Naaman had the dreaded disease Leprosy.

-It is a disfiguring disease cause by Mycobacterium leprae bacteria which results in the lack of ability to feel pain and thus loss of parts and extremities due to repeated injuries or infection due to unnoticed wounds.
+It is a disfiguring disease caused by Mycobacterium leprae bacteria which results in the lack of ability to feel pain and thus loss of parts and extremities due to repeated injuries or infection due to unnoticed wounds.

 This disease slowly eats human flesh.

-Our afflictions are like leprosy that we don’t notice and its slowly eating us.
+Our afflictions are like leprosy that we don’t notice and it’s slowly eating us.